spsforks/ziglang-zig-wiki/The-need-for-up‐to‐date-maintained-community-projects-or-list-that-ZSF-could-point-to..md

 What this solves:
 It fills the void of practical projects available for Zig community to start experimenting with, examining source code.

+Why is this so important?
+While it has nothing to do with Zig compiler it self, it has to do with community involvement.
+It is really hard to start using Zig as of now.
+It's easy to lose courage just because you can't get community projects to work without tedious steps or help.
+It will make more people interested in using the language by not presenting them challenges from the beginning of their Zig Journey.